oSoWoSo/easybashgui/docs/README.md

 #### Progress bar

-You can piped the progress count to a text of a box:
+You can pipe the progress count to a text of a box:

 ```bash
 source easybashgui